boidolr/reveal.js-swapmarkdown/README.md

 ## Configuration

-You can customize loading with `slidesRoot` and `slidesRegEx` parameters of your configuration.
+You can customize loading with parameters in your configuration.

 ```javascript
 Reveal.initialize({